Learn the basics about extramural funding instruments and announcements before you decide which funding mechanism best fits your needs.

 Program Announcement (PA) is used to invite applications that address broader areas of research to stimulate ongoing interest in a set of topics within a programmatic theme.

 - PAs often reference a research area that represents a new, ongoing, or expanded interest and/or high-priority program for ICs.

 - Generally, PAs have no set-aside funds.
 In many cases, applications submitted in response to PAs are considered investigator-initiated in that the applicant has responsibility for the planning, direction, and execution of the proposed project.

-- Visit the Active FOAs for current PAs for the NICHD.
+Active FOAs for current PAs for the NICHD.

-- A Program Announcement with special Review considerations (PAR) is similar to a PA, but a PAR goes through specialized handling of application receipt, assignment (also called referral), and/or review.
+Program Announcement with special Review considerations (PAR) is similar to a PA, but a PAR goes through specialized handling of application receipt, assignment (also called referral), and/or review.

-- A Request for Proposals (RFP) announces the Institute's need to purchase items the government needs or to perform research and development.
+Request for Proposals (RFP) announces the Institute's need to purchase items the government needs or to perform research and development.